If you’re going to do a boudoir photography shoot, then you need some killer poses up your sleeve.

 Get your client or model to lie with their arms above their head, one hand grasping the wrist of the other.
 She can then look away or directly at the camera, or even have her eyes closed altogether.

-Try capturing this pose from different angles to make sure you get the best framing.
+Try capturing this pose from different camera angles to make sure you get the best framing.

 18. Sitting on heels and looking over shoulder

 Exploring the erotic photo poses, this is one of those great boudoir poses for accentuating the model’s back or bottom (or both – depending on the outfit).
 Props like lollipops or flowers can add character to your sexy photo shoot.